tasks/docs/docs/caldav_icloud.md

 5. Use the host from step three when setting up your account in Tasks.
 In this example the user would enter ```https://p11-calendars.icloud.com```

 ![iCloud setup](/img/icloud_setup.png)

-### Generate an app-specific password

-Third party apps must use app-specific passwords in order to access iCloud data.
-Follow [these instructions](https://support.apple.com/en-us/HT204397) to generate an app-specific password.
-You will enter this app-specific password when adding your iCloud account to Tasks